nhsconnect/FHIR-NRLS-API/pages/development/general_api_guidance/nrl_error_guidance.md

  - The business identifier scheme in the form `https://fhir.nhs.uk/Id/ods-organization-code`.
  - The business identifier, meeting the following requirements:
    - It must be a valid ODS code.
-   - The ODS code must be an organisation that is known to the NRL.
+   - The ODS code must be for a provider organisation known to the NRL.
-   - The ODS code must be in the provider role.

 ### `_format` Parameter